NuBrakes Blog Wheel locks (and what you need to remove them) Image

 What is a wheel lock?

-Wheel locks, also sometimes called tire locks, rim locks, or anti-theft lug nuts, are designed to deter thieves from stealing your eye-catching alloy wheels.
+Wheel locks, sometimes called tire locks, rim locks, or anti-theft lug nuts, are designed to deter thieves from stealing your eye-catching alloy wheels.
 Unlike regular lug nuts, which share a typical hexagonal shape, wheel locks are manufactured with a unique pattern on the head that requires a special socket, or “key,” to remove.

 In actuality, there are a limited number of patterns used by manufacturers, so chances are, your wheel lock and key aren’t unique to your vehicle.